Automata Linear Dynamic Logic on Finite Traces: Two-way Alternating Automata on Finite Words (2AFW)

-In order to serve as an intermediate step in the translation of formulas of ALDL$_f$ to equivalent NFWs, we define a \textit{two-way alternating automaton on finite words} (2AFW).
-The translation will first convert an ALDL$_f$ formula to an equivalent 2AFW and then convert the result to an equivalent NFW.
+In order to serve as an intermediate step in the translation of formulas of ALDL$_f$ to equivalent NFAs, we use a \textit{two-way alternating automaton on finite words} (2AFW).
+A useful history and taxonomy of two-way alternating automata is provided by Kapoutsis and Zakzok \cite{kapoutsis}.
+The 2AFW we define here is similar to that of Geffert and Okhotin \cite{geffert}.
+The translation of ALDL$_f$ formula to NFA will first convert an ALDL$_f$ formula to an equivalent 2AFW and then convert the result to an equivalent NFA.

 An automaton is \textit{two-way} if its transition function allows the read position of the input to not only move forward, but to stay in place or move backward as well.
 The direction that the read position should move are represented by one of $\{-1,0,1\}$; -1 indicates that the read position should move backward, 0 that it should stay in place, and 1 that it should move forward.